 Overview

-Dhanushkodi lying in the southern tip of Rameswaram is bordered by Bay of Bengal on one side and Indian Ocean on the other.
-The word Dhanushkode literally means “tip of the bow”.
+Dhanushkodi lies at the southern tip of Rameswaram, bordered by the Bay of Bengal on one side and the Indian Ocean on the other.
+As a result of this unique location, the town offers dramatic coastal views.
+The name Dhanushkodi literally translates to “the tip of the bow,” symbolizing its mythological and geographical significance.

 The Devastating Cyclone of 1964